 We get a lot of Superyacht Crew contacting us about mortgages because, as most of you are aware this is a great long term investment opportunity.
-However, this is something that cannot be rushed and needs to be viewed as a process rather than something you can just organise in a few days.
+However, this is something that cannot be rushed.
+It needs to be viewed as a process rather than something you can just organise in a few days.

-As yacht crew you lead a slightly different life to most people and this can result in certain aspects of applying for a mortgage being a little bit more difficult than you expected.
-Therefore, we have put together this guide in conjunction with our mortgage partners to help you understand some of the things that make applying for (and being granted) a mortgage a little easier.
+As Superyacht crew you lead a slightly different life to most people.
+This can result in certain aspects of applying for a mortgage being a little bit more difficult than you expected.
+Therefore, our mortgage team have put together this guide.
+It will help you understand some of the things that make applying for and getting a mortgage a little easier.

 As always one of the key elements here is TAX.
 If you are not declaring your income and filing tax returns the mortgage application process becomes a lot more complicated.
 Read on for more.

 A few tips that could make getting a mortgage easier:

 - Check Credit Report – Register for a 30 day free trial with Experian (experian.co.uk) or Equifax (www.equifax.co.uk).
 Alternatively, register ‘free for life’ with Credit Karma and receive a copy of the report every month without it costing a penny